gemichelst/iconsetGen/README.md

 ```

 ## THANKS
-thanks to the devs from the original repo where i forked the python code from.
+thanks to the devs from the original repo where i forked the python code from:
 - [https://github.com/Bouni/hass-iconset-generator](https://github.com/Bouni/hass-iconset-generator)